-The School has teaching and research facilities in five buildings on the UMaine campus.
+The School of Biology and Ecology has teaching and research facilities in five buildings on the UMaine campus.
 Its principal administrative office is in Murray Hall with a satellite administrative office in Deering Hall.
 Faculty offices and research facilities are located in in Murray Hall, Deering Hall, Hitchner Hall, Winslow Hall, and the Environmental Sciences Laboratory.

 The Electron Microscopy Laboratory is a facility for teaching and research, serving the entire campus as well as other educational institutions and businesses in Maine.
 It houses a scanning electron microscope, two transmission electron microscopes, equipment and software for digital-image analysis, a specimen-preparation laboratory, and X-ray microanalytical equipment.
 A confocal laser scanning microscope is also accessible through the EM Laboratory.